pqrs-org/cpp-osx-iokit_hid_event_system_client/README.md

 # cpp-osx-iokit_hid_event_system_client

-A wrapper class of IOService notifications.
+A wrapper class of IOHIDEventSystemClient and IOHIDServiceClient.

-- `IOServiceAddMatchingNotification(kIOFirstMatchNotification)`
-- `IOServiceAddMatchingNotification(kIOTerminatedNotification)`

 ## Requirements